Gareth Cousins talks to Hugh Robjohns about the craft of recording music for film, and his work on the recent British blockbuster Notting Hill.

 Gareth is eager to talk about his work on Notting Hill: "Without a doubt this has been the most varied film I've ever done, and I expect it will be the most successful.
 Music is really important in the film with lots of songs, some of them scored, and lots of new recordings too, which is where I came into it.
 Most of the score and new recordings were done at Abbey Road, and I also remixed the tracks which already existed as pop singles, such as the Shania Twain and Boyzone songs.

-"The only real way to learn surround mixing is to do it, and then listen to the results in the cinema -- you can be appalled at the results sometimes!
+"The only real way to learn surround mixing is to do it, and then listen to the results in the cinema — you can be appalled at the results sometimes!
 I was fortunate because I was able to learn from people like Sean Murphy working on massive budget films, and then develop my skills on a small film a long time ago.
 That was with the Dolby Matrix system, which has to be the most horrible thing ever invented!
 These days we can break all the rules that came with the old LCRS system, but if you still obey those basic ideas you end up with good surround mixes.
-We used to have to have
+We used to have to have discrete mono reverbs for each channel of the LCRS system, and instruments had to be panned hard into a specific channel — no half‑panning between speakers.
+So first violins might be hard left, for example, and seconds hard right with woodwind up the middle, brass hard right, horns hard left, and so on.
+Now we can pan and spread sounds because we have the six discrete channels, and I like to use stereo reverbs across the rear and front speakers.
+I don't normally use much compression in my film mixes because the dynamic range can be so much bigger, but I sometimes use compression instead of EQ.
+If I want something to sound brighter, increasing its level and compressing it slightly works well with some instruments — it achieves the same effect as brightening, but without it sounding thin.

 "If I'm recording piano for a film track I would tend to use three mics, one for each front channel.
 If it was a straight pop recording you might have a couple of close mics for a hard bright sound, whereas a ballad might use a crossed pair for a slightly softer feel, but in film you don't think of it that way.
 You have to come in close anyway to create an interesting spread, and it's a safer approach because you are probably recording something that an orchestra will be added to afterwards, and you have to give the person mixing (which might not be yourself) as much flexibility as possible.
 The biggest problem is with instruments normally recorded in mono, like acoustic guitars.
 I have solved that particular one in the past by using a pair of omni mics spaced about six inches apart just above and below the outer strings.
 As long as you are aware of the potential phasing problems, this technique works very well and the omnis give a nicer, more open and brighter sound than cardioids.